ShishKabab/Wrappyr/README.rst

 	./generate_ctypes_api.py box2d_ctypes.xml --output-path=/tmp/

 This will create all root-level packages and modules defined in the XML file in /tmp/.
 In this script some preprocessing is done to replace reserved Python keywords for example.
 You can also do some cosmetic preprocessing here, like grouping functions to a class (for ex. a MySQL connection), moving classes around to sub-packages or renaming classes and functions to conform to PEP8 naming conventions.
+See ctypes_builder/README.rst for more information on how the XML file is structured and the API is structured.

 This script will eventually get replaced by something prettier.